A Guide to the FMCSA’s New Entry-Level Driver Training (ELDT)

 - Roadside Inspections

 The final section includes information that drivers need to know about off-the-road operations.
 That includes medical and safety tips, cargo handling procedures, and other general information related to being a CMV driver.
-The full list of topics include:
+The full list of topics includes:

 - Handling and Documenting Cargo